 financial aid forms

-This application is required each academic year for all School of Theology students who want to apply for financial aid (including Merit Scholarship, Dean’s Fellowship/Scholarship, and Doctoral Fellowship recipients).
-It is also for the use of applicants to the School of Theology.
+This application is required each academic year for all School of Theology students who want to apply for STH financial aid (including Merit Scholarship, Dean’s Fellowship/Scholarship, and Doctoral Fellowship recipients).
+It is also for the use of D.Min. students who wish to borrow a federal loan.
+New applicants to the School of Theology should also use this form.
 On this form, students provide personal information (such as address and denomination) and can also request federal loans and/or list any outside awards that they have applied for/received.

 In addition, returning students must be registered for the upcoming semester and have no previous semester balance on their student account in order for aid to be processed.